images 1 1

 Keyword Brand Defense Ads

-Keyword brand defense is essentially targeting your own brand name to prevent any of your competitors from showing up for it.
+Keyword brand defense is essentially targeting your brand name to prevent any of your competitors from showing up for it.

 Here’s an example of when it’s done well.
 You can see that pretty much all of the top spots are secured by the brand itself.